Pradhu007/Rego.exe/ReadMe.txt

                           THIS MALVARE IS MADE FOR EDUCATIONAL PURPOSES !!!!
                                   PLEASE USE THIS AT YOUR OWN RISK ⚠️

-                      A cross platform Information Stealer written in the legendary language Rust.
+                      A cross platform Information Stealer written in the legendary language Rust and a tiny bit of asm.